 We are unaware of any retreatment that would occur in an area where APHIS has conducted a treatment.
-Generally, the land that APHIS treats is a hybrid of BLM rangeland and requesting landowners leasing land for grazing.
+Generally, the land that APHIS treats is a hybrid of BLM rangeland and absentee landowners leasing land for grazing.
 Private landowners do not actively manage that land and, therefore, are not expected to be making any other types of chemical treatments.
 Although APHIS is unaware of any, BLM could potentially do herbicide treatments in areas we treat, but they would not treat for GHMC.
+The cumulative impacts section was updated in the final EA to reflect the potential for other land management activities.